YongqGui/Homepage/README.md

 ## Welcome to yongqgui's homepages

 ### Biography
 Yongqiang Gui received the B.S. degree in 2016 from the HeFei University of Technology (HFUT), Hefei, China, where he is currently working toward the Ph.D. degree in electronics and communication Engineering in the Department of Electronic Engineering and Information Science, USTC.
-His research interest include wireless multimedia transmission.
+His research interest include wireless multimedia transmission and resource optimization in wireless heterogeneous networks.

 ### Publications